 The users across the globe, go and download an app, out of need only.
 Their set of problem areas can be called as the pain-points, which they tend to solve by using your mobile application.

 Henceforth an app must serve the important purpose of helping the users to overcome their problems.
 But not every user gets the proper direction in solving their problems through a mobile application, and delete the app out of their mobile in no time.

 Due to the negligence paid to the users pain points most of the apps fail.

 Application Not Responding(ANR)

-An ANR will occur if you are running a process on the UI thread which takes a long time, usually around 5 seconds.
-During this time the GUI (Graphical User Interface) will lock up which will result in anything the user presses will not be actioned.
-After the 5 seconds approx has occurred, if the thread still hasn't recovered then an ANR dialogue box is shown informing the user that the application is not responding and will give the user the choice to either wait, in the hope that the app will eventually recover, or to force close the app.
+An ANR will occur if you are running a programme on the UI thread, which takes an extended time, usually around 5 seconds.
+During this extended time the GUI (Graphical User Interface) will get locked which will not be actioned when the user presses anything.
+Even after approximately 5 seconds, if the thread still does not recover then an ANR dialogue box is shown informing the user that the application is not responding and will give the user the choice to either hold, if eventually the app might recover, or to force shut the app.

-A crash is when an exception within the app has been thrown which has not been handled.
-For example, if you try to set the text of an EditText component, but the EditText is null and there is no try catch statement to catch the exception that your app will crash and will be force closed.
-The user will not see what caused the crash, they will be shown a dialogue telling that the app has force closed unexpectedly and will give them the option to send a bug report.
+A crash is when an exception within the app has been thrown that has not been handled.
+For example, if you are trying to align the text of an EditText component, but the EditText is null and there is no try catch statement to catch the exception that your app will crash and be forced shut.
+The user won't be able to see what caused the crash, they will be shown a dialogue informing that the app has force shut unexpectedly and will give them the option to send a bug report.

-Rage taps are a simple, universal indicator that the app user experience could be improved.
+Rage taps are universal indicators to show that the application user experience could be better.

 For many product managers, this metric is a game-changer.